-- 2010 OSHA held stakeholder meetings on I2P2. - On February 7, 2011, Dr. David Michaels told BNA that, "The agency is continuing to work actively on a proposal, and we believe it will be welcomed by a range of stakeholders." - January 2012 I2P2 White Paper making the case for I2P2. - Notice for proposed rulemaking expected in December 2013.
+- 2010 OSHA held stakeholder meetings on I2P2. - On February 7, 2011, Dr. David Michaels told BNA that, "The agency is continuing to work actively on a proposal, and we believe it will be welcomed by a range of stakeholders." - January 2012 I2P2 White Paper making the case for I2P2. - Not making much progress on the rulemaking front, but OSHA has cleverly started using this as a "sweetner" for big OSHA cases.
+See, Republic Steel settlement, April 2014.